MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   - You can identify gaps in your enterprise site list by configuring reporting of site feedback with the [InternetExplorerIntegrationCloudUserSitesReporting](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudusersitesreporting) and [InternetExplorerIntegrationCloudNeutralSitesReporting policies](/deployedge/microsoft-edge-policies#internetexplorerintegrationcloudneutralsitesreporting).
 You can view local site list URLs from users and potentially misconfigured neutral site URLs in the Microsoft Edge site lists experience in the Microsoft 365 Admin Center.
 To learn more, see [View site feedback on the Microsoft 365 Admin Center](/deployedge/edge-ie-mode-cloud-site-list-mgmt#view-site-feedback-on-the-microsoft-365-admin-center-1).
   - You can configure session cookie sharing between Microsoft Edge and Internet Explorer for IE mode on your site list in the Microsoft 365 Admin Center.
 To learn more, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

+- **Improvements to the Cloud Site List Management experience for IE mode now available in GCC.** GCC customers can now utilize the full Microsoft Edge site list experience in the Microsoft 365 Admin Center.

 ### Policy updates

 #### New policies